 In newborns and infants, a thick maxillary labial frenum can prevent a proper latch during breast and bottle feeding, causing pain to the nursing mother and inadequate feeding and swallowing of air by the infant.
 This is called a “lip tie”.
 Frequently, this is accompanied by a “tongue tie”, due to too long of an attachment of the lingual frenum.
 The presence of one or both of these pathologies can lead to a very frustrating experience for both the mother and infant.
 Additionally, the presence of these problems can lead to oral hygiene issues (higher risk of cavities), speech difficulties, gum recession, teeth spacing, and muscle tension.

 A frenectomy/frenotomy is a relatively quick procedure that helps remedy this problem and alleviate these issues.
 Through the use of a laser, the frenum is removed and separated in seconds.
-The procedure is often performed without anesthesia, or with topical anesthetic alone.
-It is often bloodless, with the laser cauterizing the tissue during the procedure.
+It is often bloodless, with the laser sealing off the blood vessels during the procedure.
 Patients are able to resume normal activity after, with post-operative discomfort managed with Tylenol (acetaminophen) or Motrin (ibuprofen).
 A normal diet can be resumed immediately in most cases.

 Our office policy is to allow parents to be with their children during all procedures.
 For older children, the frenectomy procedure is no exception, and I often recommend the use of nitrous oxide (laughing gas).
 The Solea CO2 laser with the addition of topical anesthetic typically provides for a painless experience, but it is still a procedure that many patients get nervous about, and nitrous oxide can help with the anxiety, as well as provide some numbing of the oral tissues.